Kohl's Will Now Accept Amazon Returns At All Its Stores

 Michelle Gass, Kohl's chief executive officer, said in a statement that the new service "is another example of how Kohl's is delivering innovation to drive traffic to our stores and bring more relevance to our customers."

-Data firm Earnest Research found that a few months after Kohl's stores in the Chicago area introduced Amazon returns in the pilot, revenue growth at the Chicago stores began outpacing the rest of the U.S., and sales, transactions, and customer growth rose, too.
+Data firm Earnest Research found that a few months after Kohl's stores in the Chicago area introduced Amazon returns in the pilot, revenue growth at the Chicago stores began outpacing the rest of the U.S., and sales, transactions and customer growth rose, too.

 Shares of Kohl's stock spiked on Tuesday with the news of the Amazon returns program, and analysts thought the move was a shrewd one.
 "Better to be swimming alongside than in front of the shark," said analysts at Citi Research, as The Associated Press reported.